m87-labs/moondream-examples/README.md

 #### Prerequisites

-The examples in this project work with Python, Node, and Bash/cURL.
+The examples in this project work with Python, Node, and Bash.
 Most examples are configured to run against moondream locally using the [Moondream Server](https://moondream.ai/moondream-server) – a free app you can download and run anywhere, or run against the [Moondream Cloud](https://moondream.ai/cloud), which offers a free tier.

 #### How to use this project